 - Rhubarb is an ancient plant traced back to China in 2700 BC.
 It was used for medicinal purposes—as a laxative, to reduce fever and, cleanse the body.

 - Rhubarb leaves are mildly poisonous, so ONLY use the stalks in recipes.

 - Try growing rhubarb in your garden!
 See our Growing Guide for Rhubarb.

-- Did you know that you can lighten hair naturally rhubarb?
+- Did you know that you can lighten hair naturally with rhubarb?
 See how.